HMS Investigator (1801)

-HMS Investigator was the mercantile Fram, launched in 1795, which the Royal Navy purchased in 1798 and renamed HMS Xenophon, and then in 1801 converted to a survey ship under the name HMS Investigator.
+HMS Investigator was built as the mercantile Fram (not to be confused with the Norwegian polar exploration vessel, Fram) and launched in 1795.
+Purchased in 1798 by the Royal Navy she was renamed HMS Xenophon, and then in 1801 converted to a survey ship under the name HMS Investigator.
 In 1802, under the command of Matthew Flinders, she was the first ship to circumnavigate Australia.
 The Navy sold her in 1810 and she returned to mercantile service under the name Xenophon.
 She was probably broken up c.1872.

 Background

 Fram was built in Sunderland as a collier.
 She operated off the north-east coast of England before the Royal Navy purchased her in 1798.
 Pitcher, of Northfield refitted her between 27 April and 24 May 1798.
 She then went to Deptford Dockyard on 6 August.
 The Navy armed her with 22 carronades to serve as an escort vessel, and renamed her HMS Xenophon.

 Commander George Sayer commissioned Xenophon as an armed ship for the North Sea.
 In 1799 he brought the Irish rebel James Napper Tandy and some of his associates as state prisoners from Hamburg to England.
 Around February 1800 Sayer removed to HMS Inspector.